meilisearch/documentation/learn/core_concepts/documents.md

 #### Auto-batching and task cancelation

 If the task you’re canceling is part of a batch, Meilisearch interrupts the whole process, discards all progress, and cancels that task.
-Then, it automatically creates a new batch without the cancelled task and immediately starts processing it.
+Then, it automatically creates a new batch without the canceled task and immediately starts processing it.